 Emmaline Fletcher-SykesPittville School

-Emmaline has extensive teaching experience having taught for over 15 years in three different schools within Gloucestershire.
+Emmaline has extensive teaching experience having taught for over 18 years in three different schools within Gloucestershire.
 She has been a Head of Science, Head of Sixth Form and an Advanced Skills Teacher (AST).
 Emmaline has been a subject mentor for a number of trainees and also contributed to GITEP through delivering Subject Pathway sessions before becoming the Subject Leader.
 She is passionate about engaging her students through active and collaborative approaches.
+Emmaline is an Honorary Teaching Fellow of the University of Bristol.

 *subject to NCTL conditions (call 01242 505945 for more information).